ditlef9/python-nextjs-postgresql-devsecops-gcp/what-version/README.md

 ```
 functions-framework         # Added by YOUR_NAME.
 Framework for running Google Cloud Functions locally
 google-cloud-storage        # Added by YOUR_NAME.
 Interact with Google Cloud Storage for file operations
+google-cloud-secret-manager # Added by YOUR_NAME.
+Read and write secrets to Google Cloud
 flask                       # Added by YOUR_NAME.
 To run the application locally
 beautifulsoup4              # Added by YOUR_NAME.
 Library that makes it easy to scrape information from web pages
 ```